Transparent heart icon with white outline and + sign.

 Dentistry was not always a profession.
 In early times, potions and herbs were concocted for sore mouths.
 The ancient Chinese recommended a dental powder whose ingredients included the mashed bones of mice.
 Another remedy for a sore tooth was a powder which had to be snuffed up the left nostril if you were male and up the right nostril if you were female.
 It would, very likely, not be popular for that reason, today.

-An eleventh-century copyist of Arabian medical practices, one Abulcasis, writes that a throbbing tooth could be rocked loose with a pair of forceps.
+An eleventh-century copyist of Arabian medical practices, one Abulcasis, wrote that a throbbing tooth could be rocked loose with a pair of forceps.
 When the tooth was fairly mobile, the patient would be required to place his head between the doctor’s knees and a stronger forceps would be used for a final yank.
 (A rather painful form of headship principle!)

 Barber-surgeon-dentists?

 By the end of the twelfth century, Europe had cultivated a profession called barber-surgeon.
 Men in this profession could cut hair, shave beards, and pull teeth – all this for a nominal fee.
 They were often skilled in these particular tasks and if you had a toothache, you could count yourself fortunate if one of these barber-surgeons was passing through your village.
 The surgeon aspect of such a man related more to infected limbs.
 Infected limbs were cut off with knives, and patients, more often than not, bled to death.
-To this day, the symbol of a barber is a pole striped with red, (for blood), and white, (for bandages).
+To this day, the symbol of a barber is a pole striped with red (for blood), and white (for bandages).

 Less skillful than barber-surgeons in pulling teeth, were twelfth century tooth-drawers.
 These men were charlatans who sported pointed caps and wore necklaces made up of black and rotten molars.
 They boldly advertised on street corners, shamelessly misleading passers-by about how painless the extraction would be.

 It is chronicled that one patient, very upset with his barber-surgeon, exclaimed: “That was not the tooth I wanted pulled.”
 The man unconcernedly replied: “Steady there.
 I’m coming to it.”
-Perhaps the patient would have preferred to have been treated during the early fourteenth century during which one John Gaddeston wrote a medical manual with advice for extracting teeth.
-In it, Gaddeston advocated applying powdered cow’s dung or frog’s fat to the tooth to make it fall out instantly.
+Perhaps the patient would have preferred to have been treated during the early fourteenth century during which one John Gaddesden wrote a medical manual with advice for extracting teeth.
+In it, Gaddesden advocated applying powdered cow’s dung or frog’s fat to the tooth to make it fall out instantly.
 In this same manual, he advised that teeth could be made to regrow by rubbing gums with a hare’s brains.

 Can we stop with the bleedings?